mrgnlabs/mrgn-ts/apps/alpha-liquidator/README.md

 Make sure to configure the environment variables as described in the [Alpha Liquidator Configuration](#alpha-liquidator-configuration) section.

+> ⚠️⚠️⚠️ **Important**: The liquidator operates with SOL and token accounts in the provided wallet.
+This means it will convert non-USDC tokens (including excess SOL) to USDC and deposit the USDC into Marginfi to be used for liquidations.

 ## How to run

 1. `./scripts/start.sh`